-This course will be taught in a conventional format, which includes on-ground, synchronous instruction.
+This course will be taught in a virtual format, which includes real-time, synchronous instruction using Teams.
+Students are required to attend the virtual classes for the duration of the semester.
 Students will be exposed to lecture, discussion, and content problem solving during class meetings.
+Students will use a webcam during class time.
+The instructor will show how to set backgrounds in Teams during the first class.